 The difference between (Anand and Nevins 2004; Anand 2006) on the one hand and (Shklovsky and Sudo 2014; Sudo 2012) on the other is the nature of monstrous operators.
 In the former type of approach, it is a semantic operator that takes the clause in its scope.
-In the 100.
-I will ignore any potential semantic contribution of the complementizer.

-later type of approach, the operator has a dedicated position in the syntax.
+In the later type of approach, the operator has a dedicated position in the syntax.
 I will come back to this issue below.